A-M-D-R-3-W/SmartSnip/README.md

 ### Interpreting Images

+- Type your question in the text box at the top.
+If left empty, it will submit *"What is in this image?"* by default.
 - After capturing the screenshot, use the **Interrogate** button to send the image for analysis.
 - The response from GPT-4V will be shown in the text area.